brandon14/unit-test-examples/README.md

 I also wanted to use at least PHP 7.1 to show off easier input type validation for method parameters.
 By making PHP more strict, not only do we help the compiler out, it also makes our code less error prone.
-Imagine writing a function the takes an array as a parameter with no type hint, and 4 years down the road some new develop doesn't read the docs (or they weren't there) and passes a string into it, and :boom:, some code just blew up.
+Imagine writing a function the takes an array as a parameter with no type hint, and 4 years down the road some new developer doesn't read the docs (or they weren't there) and passes a string into it, and :boom:, some code just blew up.

 ## Contributing